How to Feed a Baby Hummingbird?

 Finally, if possible, try to locate the hummingbird’s nest.
 This can be tricky, but if you’re successful, simply place the container with the bird inside next to the nest so that it can climb back in on its own.

-ALSO READ: When to Put Out Finch Feeders?
+ALSO READ: When to Put Hummingbird Feeders Out in Georgia?

 If you can’t find the nest or if it’s too high up for you to reach, don’t worry – just keep an eye on the bird until nightfall, when they typically sleep.
 Come morning, hopefully, it will have made its way back home!